Red Orchestra (espionage): Funkspiel

 The German funkspiel operation was largely a failure.
 In Belgium, Soviet intelligence was likely given an early warning when Germaine Schneider informed Trepper of the raid at 12 Rue de Namur in July 1942.
-In Paris, the German's made a series of fundamental mistakes in procedures during the operation.
+In Paris, the Germans made a series of fundamental mistakes in procedures during the operation.
 The principle mistake they made was not recognising the difficulties faced by Trepper in establishing and maintaining communications in the first place.
 They made no attempt to model the types of communication difficulties the group would have faced.
 They also made series of sloppy mistakes in operational procedures, e.g. sending multi-part message out of order, nor taking cognisance of the supposed location of individuals and repeatedly sending the same message on different days.
 The Sonderkommando were also unable to overcome the problem of passing false information to Soviet Intelligence.
 While Trepper's Eiffel operation was running, the Germans passed general statements that had no detailed military information.
 This was another failure as Trepper had made a career out of delivering high-quality intelligence.
 Soviet Intelligence became increasingly strident in their demands for precise and accurate details.
 However, on 5 June 1943, the Commander-in-Chief West Gerd von Rundstedt refused to answer any further questions sent by Soviet Intelligence.

 In August 1943, Heinz Pannwitz became director of the Sonderkommando Rote Kapelle in Belgium and France, replacing Giering.
 Panwitz reduced the size of the Sonderkommando and changed the type of messages sent; reducing the military aspect and instead focused on reports from the Catholic church, the German economy, Russian emigration and other civilian areas.
 The messages that Pannwitz sent in coordination with Heinrich Müller were designed to deepen mistrust between the Soviet Union and the western allies.
 The funkspiel operations continued until 3 May 1945.